logfellow/logstash-logback-encoder/README.md

 #### Reconnection Delay

-If connecting fails to all configured destinations, the TCP appender by default will wait 30 seconds before reattempting to connect.
+By default, the TCP appender will wait 30 seconds between connection attempts to a single destination.
+The time between connection attempts to each destination is tracked separately.

 This amount of time to delay can be changed by setting the `reconnectionDelay` field.